Nonconvergence of the Feynman-Dyson diagrammatic perturbation expansion of propagators: Feynman--Dyson diagrammatic perturbation expansion of propagator

+Figure \ref{fig:BH_ALLself3} plots all six diagonal elements of $\bm{\epsilon} + \bm{\Sigma}^{(3)}$ in a full domain of $\omega$.
+For the HF occupied orbitals 1, 2, 3, and virtual orbital 6 (labeled in the increasing order of energy), which transform as $a_1$ in the $C_{4v}$ subgroup, there are twelve (12) 2p1h and 2h1p singularities or thirteen (13) brackets.
+Hence, the second- and third-order inverse Dyson equations in the diagonal approximation are a thirteenth-order polynomial equation for each of these $a_1$ orbitals.
+The second-order equation has one principal root and twelve satellite roots (13 in total), all of which are real.

+On the other hand, as Fig.\ \ref{fig:BH_ALLself3} indicates, the diagonal element of the third-order self-energy for orbital 1 intersects the $\omega$ line only nine (9) times, meaning that its diagonal third-order inverse Dyson equation has at least 9 real roots (some may be degenerate) out of 13 roots in total.
+The remaining 4 (or less in the case of degeneracy) roots must be complex.
+For orbitals 2, 3, and 6, the number of intersections is three (3) and hence the third-order equation for each of these orbitals has 3 (or more) real and 10 (or less) complex roots.

+The HF virtual orbitals 4 and 5 transform as $e$ of $C_{4v}$ and are degenerate.
+There are nine (9) 2p1h and 2h1p singularities or ten (10) brackets for these orbitals.
+The diagonal second- and third-order inverse Dyson equations are therefore a tenth-order polynomial equation.
+The second-order equation has ten real roots, but as seen in Fig.\ \ref{fig:BH_ALLself3}, the third-order self-energy intersects the $\omega$ line only three (3) times, implying that the third-order equation has 4 or more real roots and 6 or less complex roots (since complex roots of a polynomial equation with real coefficients occur in complex conjugate pairs, at least one of the real roots must be degenerate).

+From Fig.\ \ref{fig:BH_ALLself3}, it can furthermore be observed that real satellite roots of MBGF(3) tend to appear as {\it nearly} degenerate pairs or doublets (which is distinct from the exact degeneracy of roots mentioned in the foregoing paragraphs).
+One of a doublet corresponds to an intersection of a sharply falling part of the self-energy with the $\omega$ line and thus has a positive infinitesimal residue, while the other intersection occurs at an almost vertically {\it rising} part of the self-energy, whose residue is negative and thus nonphysical.
+These intersections almost coincide with bare 2p1h or 2h1p HF orbital energy differences, thus accounting for little to no correlation effects.

-The above observation can be generalized to all orders.
-One can expect an even-order self-energy to have the same reasonable functional form as the second-order self-energy, while the third and higher odd-order self-energies should display the pathological functional form.
-This is borne out in Fig.\ \ref{fig:BH_HOMOself89}, in which the eighth- and ninth-order self-energies are plotted along with the exact IPs and EAs.
-The $\bm{\Sigma}^{(9)}$ indeed has a concave or convex shape in each bracket separated by its singularities and, as a result, does not intersect the diagonal $\omega$ line except once in this graph.
-Therefore, there are few if any real satellite roots in MBGF(9).
+These observations can be generalized to all orders.
+One can expect an even-order self-energy to have the same qualitatively correct functional form as the exact self-energy, while the third and higher odd-order self-energies to display qualitatively wrong functional forms.
+This is borne out in Fig.\ \ref{fig:BH_HOMOself89}, in which the eighth- and ninth-order self-energies are plotted along with the ($n$+1)h$n$p and ($n$+1)p$n$h HF orbital energy differences.
+In Fig.\ \ref{fig:BH_ALLself8}, all six diagonal elements of $\bm{\Sigma}^{(8)}$ are drawn in a full domain of $\omega$.

+In Fig.\ \ref{fig:BH_HOMOself89}, the odd-order $\bm{\Sigma}^{(9)}$ has a concave or convex shape in each bracket separated by its singularities and, as a result, intersects the $\omega$ line only once in the shown $\omega$ domain.
+In the same figure, the exact self-energy and exact IPs and EAs are overlaid, indicating that there should be far more intersections than just one in this $\omega$ domain.
+The missing satellite roots of MBGF(9) are believed to be complex.